![]() |

 Food & drink on board

-The railjets and Austrian EuroCity trains have a restaurant car.
-In 1st & business class on railjets, a steward takes food & drink orders from the restaurant menu and serves them at your seat, so there's no need to visit the restaurant car unless you want to.
-The German EuroCity trains have a bistro car serving tea, coffee, wine, beer, snacks & hot & cold dishes.
-You are of course free to bring your own food & drink along to consume at your seat, even a beer or some wine if you like.
+The railjets & ICE trains have a restaurant car, you can't reserve, just go along and sit down.
+In 1st & business class on railjets and in 1st class on an ICE, a steward takes food & drink orders from the restaurant menu and serves them at your seat, so there's no need to visit the restaurant car unless you want to.

 Option 2, by regional train in 1h47